-Division 1 continues to work on the Holstein tunnel on the A44 motorway in the German state of Hesse, in cooperation with its sister company BeMo Tunnelling.
+Division 1 continues to work on the Holstein Tunnel on the A44 motorway in the German state of Hesse, in cooperation with its sister company BeMo Tunnelling.
 Excavation of both tubes is currently underway, with approximately two-thirds of the total length of 1,664 meters already reached.
 At the end of last year, concrete work on the secondary lining also began.

 On Wednesday, January 28, the results of the Railway Construction of the Year 2025 competition were announced in the Fanta Hall of Prague’s main station.
 The award for the reconstruction of the Dolnolučanský Tunnel on the Liberec–Tanvald track was accepted by division 1 director David Cyroň and commercial deputy Ladislav Šabach.
 The award for the modernization of the Čelákovice–Mstětice railway track, in which division 3 participated, was accepted by project manager Pavel Zelina.